 - Demand drive unit (front gearcase)

+- ADC fluid (ADC models) (change every two years)

 - Rear gearcase

 - Transmission

 - Brake fluid (change every two years and any time the fluid looks dark or contaminated)

 - Coolant (test strength)

 Stabilize the Fuel

 - 1. Fill the fuel tank. - 2.
 Add POLARIS Carbon Clean Fuel Treatment or POLARIS Fuel Stabilizer.
 Follow the instructions on the container for the recommended amount.
 Carbon Clean removes water from fuel systems, stabilizes fuel and removes carbon deposits from pistons, rings, valves and exhaust systems. - 3.
 Allow the engine to run for 15-20 minutes to allow the stabilizer to disperse through the entire fuel delivery system.